unyt-org/uix/docs/manual/03 JSX.md

 ## Supported attributes

-For native DOM elements, all attributes that are natively supported by the element can be used.
+For default DOM elements, all attributes that are natively supported by the element can be used.
 Components support the common attributes for DOM element (e.g. `id`, `class`, `style` or event handlers) per default, and can accept additional custom attributes defined in the component class or function.